haojunsng/data_voyager/README.md

 [`strava/`](#strava) contains all code around the strava pipeline.
-- A batch ELT data pipeline in Python, connecting to Postgres DB, orchestrated by Airflow and dbt (through ECS), with Terraform managing the infrastructure as code (IaC).
+- A batch ELT data pipeline in Python, connecting to Postgres DB, orchestrated by Airflow and dbt (through ECS).

 [`weather/`](#weather) contains all code around the weather pipeline.
 - A near-realtime data pipeline in Golang utilizing Kafka on a Kubernetes Service, connecting to MongoDB, with Terraform as the IaC.

+['iac/'](#iac) contains all Terraform (chosen IaC) code.
+- All cloud resources with the exception of SSM Parameters are provisioned using Terraform.

 ---
 <a name="strava"></a>